Life Span or Health Span?

-"Good news, America: We're living longer!" trumpets USA Today.
-"Life expectancy in the USA rose in 2012 to 78.8 years — a record high," says the paper, quoting statistics from the Centers For Disease Control and Prevention (CDC).
+"Good news, America: We're living longer!" trumpeted USA Today.
+"Life expectancy in the USA rose in 2012 to 78.8 years — a record high," said the paper, quoting statistics from the Centers For Disease Control and Prevention (CDC).
 And in a press release dated May 19, 2016, the World Health Organization (WHO) announced that worldwide "life expectancy increased by 5 years between 2000 and 2015, the fastest increase since the 1960s."
 These statistics are certainly worth celebrating.
 They tell us that not only is lifespan increasing, but they indicate that modern medicine is winning against life-threatening diseases.
 But is increased lifespan truly good news for everyone?

 What Do the Statistics Mean?